White Abarrio: Background

-White Abarrio is a gray horse bred by Spendthrift Farm.
+White Abarrio is a gray stallion bred by Spendthrift Farm.
 He is by the Tapit son Race Day, out of the Into Mischief mare Catching Diamonds.
 White Abarrio was sold as a yearling at the 2020 OBS Winter Mixed Sale for $7,500 to Jose Ordonez from Summerfield's consignment.
 The following year, he was a $40,000 purchase by Carlos Perez from the 2021 Ocala Breeders' Sales March Sale of Two-Year-Olds in Training, where he was consigned by Nice and Easy Thoroughbreds.
 White Abarrio is the only one of Catching Diamonds' five foals to race.
 Her most recent offspring are a yearling Lord Nelson colt and a Yaupon 2023 filly.

-Racing Career
+Racing career

 2021: Two-year-old season

-White Abarrio won by 6 3/4 lengths in his first start on September 24, 2021 at Gulfstream Park for Perez.
+White Abarrio won by 6 3/4 lengths in his first start on September 24, 2021, at Gulfstream Park for Perez.
 Following the win, the horse was sold privately to Clint and Mark Cornett's C2 Racing Stable, with the original owners retaining a share through La Milagrosa Stable, and the horse was transferred to trainer Saffie Joseph, Jr. White Abarrio had two more starts, winning against a short allowance field at Gulfstream on October 29 before finishing third in the Kentucky Jockey Club Stakes at Churchill Downs.